 Additionally, the security standards for driver license issuance and documentation varies significantly from one country to another including the availability of driving records.

-Starting on September 30, 2019, the Province is introducing a Novice Driver Course for Newcomers (NDCN) for all drivers exchanging a driver`s license from a country that does not have a formal driver license exchange agreement with the Province of Prince Edward Island (PEI).
+September 30, 2019, the Province introduced a Novice Driver Course for Newcomers (NDCN) for all drivers exchanging a driver`s license from a country that does not have a formal driver license exchange agreement with the Province of Prince Edward Island (PEI).

 PEI does have driver license exchange agreements with Austria, Australia, Germany, Japan, South Korea, Switzerland, Taiwan, the United Kingdom (England, Scotland, Wales including Northern Ireland and the Isle of Man) for the exchange of Class 5 and 6 driver licenses, with France for the exchange of a Class 5 driver`s license and the United States for Class 1, 2, 3, 4, 5 and 6 driver licenses.